Internship Programs – Law School and College Students

 • There are a limited number of positions available in the summer program.
 In addition, there are a limited number of interns assigned to each bureau.
 Therefore, many summer assignments become unavailable by early spring.

-The 2014 Summer Internship Program formally begins on Monday, June 2, and concludes on Friday, August 8.
-We will consider requests for earlier or later dates on a case by case basis.
+The 2017 Summer Internship Program formally begins on Monday, June 5, and concludes on Friday, August 11.

 Interested law school and college students should submit a resume and cover letter – no other materials are required.
 Please submit your application to: